 Natural probiotic supplements are a great remedy for bad dog breath, especially the probiotics with a range of 30 to 60 million CFUs per dosage.
-Ours, on the other hand, has 500 million CFUs.
-A (fried chicken) leg up on many other products on the market with a multi pronged attack.
+Ours, on the other hand, has 3 billion CFUs.
+A (fried chicken) leg up on many other products on the market.

-With the various probiotic brands available in the market, choose a product that is specifically formulated to fight bad breath, show a CFU count, and contain natural ingredients.
+With the various probiotic brands available in the market, choose a product that has a NASC label (showing they are a member of the National Animal Supplement Council), packaging shows a CFU count, preferably in the billions, and contain natural ingredients.
 If you take one thing from this, remember that your dog's breath is an aromatic language that can tell you many things about his health.
 Keep a nose out and bring your pup to a vet if his bad breath issues are prolonged and untreatable.